How to Cook a Small Fully Cooked Ham

 Instructions

-• Score top of ham by making shallow cuts, 1 cm deep (1/4"), through the outer rind both lengthwise and crosswise.
+- Score top of ham by making shallow cuts, 1/4" (1 cm) deep, through the outer rind both lengthwise and crosswise.

-• Combine all glaze ingredients in a small bowl.
+- Combine all glaze ingredients in a small bowl.
 Spoon glaze over ham pushing some into the shallow cuts.
-Cover with lid or foil to keep ham moist during baking.
+Add 2 Tbsp water to dish and cover with lid or foil to keep ham moist during baking.

-• Remove the ham from oven and let rest for a few moments before slicing.
+- Remove the ham from oven and let rest for a few minutes before slicing.

 Video